oracle/okafka/connectors/README.md

 ### Setup the Connection Properties

-Copy the example properties file below into a text editor and update all the required fields as noted below and save the properties file as any file name, for example `connect-txeventq-sink.properties` and place the properites file in the Kafka config directory.
+Copy the example properties files for the sink connector or the source connector below into a text editor and update all the required fields as noted below and save the properties file as any file name, for example `connect-txeventq-sink.properties` or `connect-txeventq-source.properties` and place the properites file in the Kafka config directory.

 Here is the full `connect-txeventq-sink.properties` file below.